 4) Answers & solutions, not products or technology

 A recurring message was that the value is in the insight, expertise and credibility of the organisation delivering the support and this is more important than technology for technologies sake.
 Industrial Digitisation should follow the identification of an existing problem and offer a solution, not create an additional layer of complexity.

 It was noted that “start-ups” have attracted a lot of focus and support.
 Innovative, new, high risk, high return business have been in vogue in both the media and public policy.
 However a greater share of jobs and GVA comes from more mature larger SMEs.
 These companies, frequently second or third generation family businesses turning over in excess of £10 million employ more people but also have the order books, clients, credit rating and infrastructure to see a return on investment sooner.
 While they are larger organisation, they still have the agility, drive and hunger for competition to be able to pivot with market changes and embrace new technologies fast.

 The next five years:

-The VEC lead LCR 4.0 programme is paving the way for Liverpool City Region SMEs to adopt new technologies.
+The VEC leads the LCR 4.0 programme, which is paving the way for Liverpool City Region SMEs to adopt new technologies.
 Companies that have worked with the VEC have achieved reductions in production costs, improvement in efficiency and even diversification into new markets.
 The roundtable concluded with a discussion of what businesses thought was needed over the next five years to capitalise on the gains made to date.

 The answer was a clear emphasis that while the public sector and HE institutions can provide direct access to support and expertise, this has to be paired with an ongoing dialogue to support a move to a more innovation-focused culture in business.
 The importance of leadership in manufacturing innovation from board level to shop floor can be supported through qualitative ongoing engagement and a willingness to tackle the challenge of changing culture and practices.